tmgthb/Autonomous-Agents/Autonomous_Agents_Resources.md

 - Brown notes, that large companies will prefer scaling up "training/development costs", while maintaining low "inference costs".

 Zhang et al. (2024) show, that [GenRM-CoT](https://arxiv.org/abs/2408.15240) outperforms discriminatory verifiers, scaling in inference-time compute, model capacity and dataset size.

+Valmeekam et al. (2022) introduced [PlanBench](https://arxiv.org/abs/2206.10498) reviews LLMs planning capabilities using classic planning domains.
+- Gives few-shot examples for the planner to learn the planner for the given domain together with instructions about the planning environment.
+This forces the LLM to think through the planning examples (to evaluate actual reasoning capacity), rather than rather than capability to pattern match training data.
+- 8 challenges: basic plan, complex plan for unexpected changes etc.
+- GPT-4 struggled with complex planning scenarios managing only 34% of planning scenarios.
+LLMs memorize specific words, which change leads to lack of planning capability.
+LLMs recognize well similar planning scenarios to understand user intent.
+LLMs struggle to adapt sudden changes in the dynamic environment.
+Research is required to improve explainability of the LLM planning.

+Valmeekam et al. (2023) reviewed further planning capabilities, which [critizes](https://arxiv.org/abs/2305.15771) further LLMs planning capability to:
+- model-based reasoning,
+- rules & constraints,
+- grounding to reality and
+- to get feedback.

+Suggests to improve planning capabilities using: neurosymbolic AI, train AI models specific for planning (reward working plans).
+Two groups using LLMs for planning resulted no statistically significant difference between the grou using LLM and group not using it.

+Potential use cases for LLMs in planning:
+- LLMs can process vast amount of information in complex problem into different planning styles.
+- Adapting with dynamic planning by adjusting quickly for example navigation route in case of an accident.
+- LLMs can sub-divide tasks into smaller pieces.
+- Personal productivity to schedule and prioritize tasks.

+Valmeekam et al. (2024) finds o1 is slightly better in travel planning, but difficult to plan in advance is more costly, than traditional LLMs.
+Suggests using LRM-Modulo approach, which uses external verifier to offer better guarantee.
+How to ensure control and transparency of the LM model based planning systems?

+Valmeekam et al. (2024) reviewed [self-critiquing its plans](https://arxiv.org/abs/2310.08118) by testing LLM vs. LLM with verifier specifically in planning:
+- LLM with verifier was only slightly better, because the errors made by the verifier.
+- LLM had fundamental problems to evaluate the models responses.
+- One possibility is that LLMs are still poor in understanding cause-and-effect and lack of collobrative reasoning.

+Kunde et al. 2024 (review)[https://arxiv.org/abs/2311.00226] finds, that transformers robustly adapt to new tasks through few-shot in-context learning without explicit model optimization.

+Kambhampati et al. (2024) [finds](https://arxiv.org/abs/2402.01817) only 12% of plans are operatable and struggle in self-verification.
+- Investigates classical planning problems such as travel planning tasks.
+- Suggests "LLM-Modulo"-framework: bringing team-work into LLM planning using collaborative approach with team of experts.
+- Offers large boost in LLM planning capabilities.
+- Includes problem specification, prompt generator, plan backboard, reformatter, formal critics, commonsense constraint critic, hard constraint critic and meta controller.

+Steechly et al. (2024) finds, that LLM is unable to learn the correct algorithm from the demonstrations rather than its ability to execute that algorithm.
+- Suggests that few-shot examples are not guaranteed to improve the generic procedural reasoning of the LLMs in novel instances.
+- Suggests, that CoT prompts are likely to only work consistently in sufficiently narrow problem class.
+- Suggests, that more important to evaluate the chain-of-thought-process, rather than the final result.

 ---